WM P88: Subsequent years

 For the 1989 24 Hours of Le Mans, the French manufacturer fielded two cars: a P87 chassis and a P88 chassis; both equipped with minor technical updates and therefore renamed them the P489, recognizable on the outside by a different rear wing.
-The main objective of the team was not to reach new top speed records, aiming instead to finish the race, and in qualifying it still reached 388 km/h, however in the tests on one of the 2 prototypes (the #51) it developed a fire and was irreparably damaged, while on Pascal Petiot's # 52 a rear tire exploded while it was thrown on Mulsanne's bump at the end of the Hunaudières straight, but the driver managed to control the car.
-Only the # 52 started, but it was forced to retire: Pascal Pessiot after having covered the Hunaudières at a very high speed broke the engine near the Mulsanne corner, then parked it in the escape route of the Indianapolis corner, and on the car, a fire broke out.
+The main objective of the team was not to reach new top speed records, aiming instead to finish the race, and in qualifying it still reached 388 km/h, however in the tests on one of the 2 prototypes (the #51) it developed a fire and was irreparably damaged, while on Pascal Pessiot's #52 a rear tire exploded while it was thrown on Mulsanne's bump at the end of the Hunaudières straight, but the driver managed to control the car.
+Only the #52 started, but it was forced to retire: Pascal Pessiot after having covered the Hunaudières at a very high speed broke the engine near the Mulsanne corner, then parked it in the escape route of the Indianapolis corner, and on the car, a fire broke out.
 It was the last year of Welter-Meunier: at the end of the season, the two partners dissolved the company.

 After being withdrawn from racing, the WM P88 ended up in the Heuliez collection, which was auctioned in 2012 as part of a corporate restructuring.
-The P88 was sold without the engine that had allowed it to break the record and which is believed to still be in the hands of Gerard Welter.
+The P88 was sold without the engine that had allowed it to break the record and which is believed to still be in the hands of Gérard Welter.

-The very high speeds achieved by the WMs and other prototypes prompted the FIA and the ACO to modify the Hunaudières straight at Le Mans, breaking it into three sections with two chicanes in 1990 [3] and today overcome the 400 km / h barrier on the Circuit de la Sarthe it is impossible.
+The very high speeds achieved by the WMs and other prototypes prompted the FIA and the ACO to modify the Hunaudières straight at Le Mans, breaking it into three sections with two chicanes in 1990; as a result it is no longer possible to reach the 400 km/h barrier on the straight.